ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 ### Classification

 The Classification interface can be found in (path to Classification).
-It represents the
+It represents a

 ### Workbasket